Message from the Program Director

 UB.

-Three years later, ABAM established the National Center for Physician Training in Addiction Medicine, charged with developing curricula and training primary care providers to specialize in the field.
+Three years later, ABAM established the National Center for Physician Training in Addiction Medicine, charged with developing curricula and training providers to specialize in the field.

 Which university was chosen for its headquarters?